Abigail/Abigail.github.io/Src/Trapped/alibaba.md

 right, but with a small sidestep before reaching the left end of a row.
 Hence, \(25\%\) of the squares on the board will be visited.

+The **Alibaba** uses half of its possible moves.
+Mostly sideways
+%%DABBABA%% moves, and relative few %%ALFIL%% moves on one diagonal.